chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_engagement_acceptance.rst

 The acceptance criteria for |chef private| Installation is as follows:

-* The Validation Steps are completed
+* The validation steps are completed
-* Administrative Training is completed
+* Administrative training is completed
-* The Support Process walkthrough has been completed
+* The Support process walkthrough has been completed